 You may also find it helpful to refer to these other important University documents:

-2. Use your Middlesex email address when contacting members of staff to avoid emails being caught in University spam filters.
-Please also always include your student number when contacting staff.
+2. Use your Middlesex email address when contacting staff to avoid emails being caught in University spam filters.
+Please always include your student number when contacting staff.

 3. For all queries that don’t relate to your programme of study (e.g. fees, wellbeing, accommodation, IT issues, etc.) you should directly contact UniHelp rather than your Programme team.
 This will help ensure you get a response more quickly.

-4. For all course related queries, you should contact your Module or Programme Leader depending on your type of query.
+4. For all course-related queries, contact your Module or Programme Leader depending on your type of query.
 You can find key contact details within MDXapp.